Latest News and Case Studies

 publications.parliament.uk

 Given the record-breaking temperature attained in mid-July, employers must make sure indoor workplaces remain at a reasonable temperature (there is no maximum) and manage the risk of working outdoors in hazardous heat.
-Indoor temperatures are covered by the Workplace (Health, Safety and Welfare) Regulations 1992, and the Management of Health and Safety at Work Regulations 1999 require employers to undertake a risk assessment:
+Indoor temperatures are covered by the Workplace (Health, Safety and Welfare) Regulations 1992, and the Management of Health and Safety at Work Regulations 1999 require employers to undertake a risk assessment.
+(HSE)

 Around 110,000 people are missing work because they suffer from long Covid, according to the think tank Institute for Fiscal Studies.
 According to the Office for National Statistics, the number of people in the UK with long Covid hit 2 million in May – or 3% of the population: